owtysm/CuoreUI/README.md

 >
 > Starting July 17th 2025, CuoreUI won't be receiving updates as frequently. (previously at least once per month)
 >
-> Any issues will still be looked at, and bugs and QoL updates will still be pushed.
+> Any issues will still be looked at, and bugfixes and QoL updates will still be pushed.

 # ![image](https://github.com/user-attachments/assets/15f11b1b-bc5e-429f-9a80-635304f0cbf0) CuoreUI.Winforms